 Beyond the benefits in food safety and farmer’s health and welfare, ASEAN sees the need for establishing an efficient mechanism for implementing the standards both at the national and regional level.
 As agricultural standards and guidelines are important in the procurement and risk reduction processes, the presence of a regionally recognised and acceptable mechanism to support their operationalisation will increase the chances of AMS to hook up with the regional as well global agrifoods value chain.

 This mechanism will define how the ASEAN standards are applied and operationalized, at the national and the regional level, by various relevant institutions at both level, through new or existing regional institutions and mechanism such as the ASEAN Sectoral Working Groups and Experts Working Groups (ASWGC/EWG GAP, ASWGL, ASWGFi).

-This project will involve the conduct a study to identify the essential elements for such mechanism to work in the ASEAN region and beyond, identify existing institutions and arrangements (including any accreditation and certification system, mutual recognition agreements and self-certification scheme) that can be utilised as part of the mechanism, their feasibility (including costs and benefits) and provide various options for its operationalisation as well as recommendations for an effective, inclusive and sustainable regional mechanism for the mutual recognition of ASEAN agricultural best practices.
+This project conducted a study to identify the essential elements for such mechanism to work in the ASEAN region and beyond, identify existing institutions and arrangements (including any accreditation and certification system, mutual recognition agreements and self-certification scheme) that can be utilised as part of the mechanism, their feasibility (including costs and benefits) and provide various options for its operationalisation as well as recommendations for an effective, inclusive and sustainable regional mechanism for the mutual recognition of ASEAN agricultural best practices.